 Social media has become ubiquitous.
-As of January 2014, about three quarters of online American adults were using some form of social media, according to Pew Research.
+About three-quarters of online American adults use some form of social media, according to Pew Research.
 Among young adults and teens, the numbers are even higher.
 Without a doubt, the vast majority of your students – at least those in middle school or higher – have social media accounts.

 But educators also have responsibilities and concerns that could, perhaps, cause them to think twice about how they use social media.
 What is appropriate to post?
 Who should you interact with?
 Should you “friend,” follow or make your posts accessible to your students?
 How about parents and colleagues?
 Are there certain types of posts to avoid?
 And how can you control who has access to what you post?

 Social media services and apps can also be used as educational tools, but there are important issues to consider including privacy, appropriate content, security and your comfort level with the apps and services.
 Often, the best authorities on what is useful are your students themselves.
 Find out what tools they’re using (new ones pop up all the time) and check them out.
 You might find them useful, or maybe not.
 But having an open mind about what your students are using and recommending not only opens you up to new horizons but shows that you respect your students and care about what is important to them.

 As is often the case, there are not always right or wrong answers to these and other important questions about social media use, but they are issues that you need to think about and, perhaps, discuss with parents, students and colleagues.

 One thing we can say for sure is that social media is not something to be afraid of.
 We’re not saying it’s for everyone, but we are saying that – as with any powerful tools – there are some amazing and positive aspects to it as well as reasons to be careful.

 This guide is designed to provide a framework for thinking about how to best use social media.